firebase/genkit/docs/durable-flows.md

   })
 ```

-runAction is a wrapper around run step to make it easier to work with actions.
+`runAction()` is a wrapper around a `run` step that makes it easier to work with
-Because actions already have all the necessary metadata it can be omitted during
+actions.
+Because actions already have all the necessary metadata, it can be
-step definition.
+omitted during step definition.

 ```javascript
 export const greetingFlow = onScheduledFlow({ name: 'greetingFlow', input: z.string(), output: z.string() },